Congestion Pricing Overview

 An Option for Addressing Our Congestion Problem

-Oregon’s House Bill 2017, also known as Keep Oregon Moving, directs the Oregon Transportation Commission to develop a proposal for value pricing on I-5 and I-205 from the state line to the junction of the two freeways just south of Tualatin, to reduce congestion.
-The State Legislature directed the OTC to seek approval from the Federal Highway Administration no later than December 31, 2018.
-If FHWA approves, the OTC is required to implement value pricing.
+Oregon’s House Bill 2017, also known as Keep Oregon Moving, directs the Oregon Transportation Commission to develop a proposal for congestion pricing on I-5 and I-205 from the state line to the junction of the two freeways just south of Tualatin, to reduce congestion.
+The Portland Metro Area Value Pricing Feasibility Analysis, conducted in 2018, studied how and where congestion pricing, also called value pricing, could be applied.
+Learn more about the congestion pricing technical analysis.

 What is Congestion Pricing?

 Congestion pricing works by placing a cost on the use of the highway during rush hour and other periods of heavy traffic, providing a choice between paying a fee for faster highway travel, or choosing to take a trip at a different time with a lower fee, carpool, travel using a different mode of transportation, take a different route, or not make the trip at all.

 - No toll booths: Congestion pricing would not require people to stop at toll booths.
 Technology that identifies cars with transponders or reads license plates in a manner that does not compromise privacy would allow you to pay a toll without slowing or stopping.

 - Variable rates: The cost of the toll will vary depending on how much traffic is on the highway.
 During periods of high traffic, the toll will go up.
 When traffic is light, the toll will go down.